feliperzk/Symfony-api/README.md

 # A Simple Symfony API with users and their skills

-You will need php installed;
+Needs mysql, php and composer installed;

 Run CMD,
 navigate to our project folder then:

-# install composer
+# installing composer dependencies
 composer install

-# setup our database
+# setting up mysql database in .env file

 edit .env file in DATABASE_URL line with your mysql login:pass@ip:port/database_name

 DATABASE_URL=mysql://login:password@127.0.0.1:3306/api_db

-# using doctrine to manager our db
+# using doctrine to manage db
 create our database based on .env file config: php bin/console doctrine:database:create

 then running the migrations to create the tables in our db: php bin/console doctrine:migrations:migrate

-# to run with built-in web server:
+# running with php built-in web server:
 php -S localhost:8080 -t public

 # endpoints